wfanyue/wfanyue.github.io/_pages/about.md

 My research focuses on multimodal learning, including Video Understanding, Text-to-Image Generation, and *etc*.

-If you are interested in my research, feel free to contact me at: wfanyue@gmail.com.
+If you are interested in my research, feel free to contact me at: wfanyue@gmail.com or wfanyue@u.nus.edu.

 # Selected Publications